chickadeebird/Satellite-Line-Repair/README.md

 Once lines are detected, they should be displayed on the view panel in red or green and can be toggled on and off with a mouse click in the script image window.
 If the detections are imperfect, changing the thresholding parameters and rerunning the script should display freshly detected lines, discarding the previous detected lines.

-After the detected lines are satisfactory, the Repair button will apply a
+After the detected lines are satisfactory, the Repair button will apply a repair mask to the image and replace the lines with a local median value.

+I should probably say that this script should not replace good acquisition practices of acquiring many images with appropriately-set Windorized sigma values, but some of us live in cloud city and only see clear skies once or twice a season (exaggerating of course).

 ## Uses

-The script works on the star halo problem below.
-It also seems to work on repairing orphaned dust donuts from Ritchey-Chretien flats and images.
+The script works on the satellite line problem below.

 ## Images